 Van Til does not delay in delivering punches.
-After one sentence commending the book under review he says, “Karl Barth’s theology is based upon an antitheistic theory of reality.”
+After one sentence commending the book he is reviewing he says, “Karl Barth’s theology is based upon an antitheistic theory of reality.”
 That is a position he will hold for the rest of his career as a critic of Barth’s theology.

 Now, to be sure, that does not sound very charitable.
 In fact, it sounds kind of harsh, even brash.
-But what is it that drives Van Til to this conclusion?
+But what drives Van Til to this conclusion?
 Is he just an ill-tempered man?
 Does he revel in criticism?
 Or, does he have a legitimate point in view?

 Van Til’s next two sentences are: “Barth has made God and man to be correlatives of one another.
 Barth has no genuine transcendence theory.”
 What does it mean to say that God and man are “correlatives” of one another?
 It means what James Dolezal, for example, calls “theistic mutualism.”
 In other words, for Barth God has no being or identity apart from the man Jesus Christ.
 This, in effect, eternalizes man.
 It makes humanity – in the man Jesus – of equal and ultimate origin with God (i.e., eternal).
-But if God and man are both eternal, then there is an ontological interdependence between them.
+But if God and man are both eternal, there is an ontological interdependence between.
 This is what Van Til means by “correlatives.”